 Take the midpoint of the day to fuel up and get ready to see the rest of the city.
 Lunch is also a good time to look at your list of what to see in Dublin in one day.
-This way you can see if you want to make any changes based on how you’re feeling when making a list of what to see in Dublin in 1 day.
+This way, you can see if you want to make any changes based on how you’re feeling when making a list of what to see in Dublin in 1 day.

 Eat Lunch at a Local Pub

 There are plenty of tourist restaurants in the city, but I recommend stopping at a local pub instead for lunch.
-My friend from Ireland recommended putting Grogan’s Pub on my Dublin 1 day itinerary for my last trip and it was perfect – small and full of locals.
-They’re famous for their toasties, which are essentially ham and cheese sandwichs that pair amazingly with beer.
+My friend from Ireland recommended putting Grogan’s Pub on my Dublin 1 day itinerary for my last trip, and it was perfect – small and full of locals.
+They’re famous for their toasties, which are essentially ham and cheese sandwiches that pair amazingly with beer.

 Instead of looking up somewhere to eat online, I recommend asking a local.
 They’ll tend to point you towards more authentic Irish food, as most people don’t want to visit from America just to eat American food (or shouldn’t!).